Transition to Sustainability in Small-Scale Vegetable Production: Hands-on training for agriculture professionals and educators

 • Education and Training: demonstration, Field Days/Trainings

 Expected measurable outcomes include: improved participant understanding and appreciation of topics/issues and participant willingness to incorporate project information into products and educational tools they share with farmers and others.
-After being trained, participants will help conduct with Alliance's on-going field days/trainings for farmers, achieving the longer term outcomes of reaching farmers and gaining their commitment to adopt critical sustainable practices and appropriate technologies.
-Monitoring and evaluation will be an on-going process during the project; involving pre-and-post assessments completed by participants, trainers and farmers, as well as mid-project and final evaluations.
+After being trained, participants will help conduct the Alliance's on-going field days/trainings for farmers, achieving the longer term outcomes of reaching farmers and gaining their commitment to adopt critical sustainable practices and appropriate technologies.
+Monitoring and evaluation will be an on-going process during the project; involving pre-and-post assessments completed by participants, trainers, and farmers, as well as, mid-project and final evaluations.

-• To conduct 14 field days/hand-on trainings for 490 agricultural professionals, educators, providers, and farmer group leaders on critical sustainable practices and appropriate technologies;
+Objective 1: To conduct 14 field days/hands-on trainings for 490 agricultural professionals, educators, providers, and farmer group leaders on critical sustainable practices and appropriate technologies; and

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.